MYCBC – Why Join Us › Forums › General Discussion › Terry looking for advice on Coastal Sailing in a 26X

 The wind can pick up very fast in the Georgia and Juan De fu@ Straights.
 You can have strong wind or gale warnings on a clear blue-sky day ahead of an offshore front.
 A barometer on board is very handy.
 And VHF channel 2, 3, or 4 will always give you the latest weather and sea-state conditions.

 Fog can be problem.
 The summer advection fog can reduce visibility to 20 feet and last for days.
 This normally happens when the warm wet air from Hawaii get pushed north and comes in from the Sow-west.
-Also known as the Hawaiian express.
+Also known as the Hawaiian express.2.
+Current:

 Although it’s nice to just jump in the boat and got where the wind takes you, I rarely do.
 A day sail is one thing, but when going for the weekend or longer I always follow a proper Passage Plan that includes; advanced large and small scale chart work with expected routes to take; advance tide and current calculations; fuel calculations; weather forecasts and isobar printouts; nearest ports on route for fuel and mechanical repairs; foul weather ports; medical aid, etc.